 - Department of Foreign Affairs and Trade (DFAT), Australia

-- Foreign Affairs, Foreign Trade and Development Cooperation, Belgium
+- Department of Foreign Affairs, Trade and Development (DFATD), Canada

 - Ministry of Foreign Affairs of Denmark (Danida)